tharun323/Expenses-Tracker/README.md

  ( All the required settings for tests are made in website/settings.py )

- (Download [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloadsl) for python-testing in google chrome  , and    copy its path in *EndToTndTest line no : 86 in tests.py* .
+ (Download [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloadsl) for python-testing in google chrome  , and    copy its absolute path in *EndToTndTest line no : 86 in tests.py* .( this testing assumes that the OP is using windows as the OS)

  install Selenium using `pip install selenium`